 Activate the plugin …

-(XYZ Html plugin menu)
+(XYZ Html menu)

-(XYZ Html > HTML Snippets)
+(XYZ Html > HTML Snippets plugin menu)

-The ‘HTML Snippets’ screen will appear.
-Click on Add New HTML Snippet to create a new snippet …
+Click on the Add New HTML Snippet button to create a new shortcode …

 (Click on the ‘Add New HTML Snippet’ button to create a new snippet)